mattearly/dmpower/README.md

 ##### MAC

-Haven't set up set, anyone is welcome to and make a pull request.
+Haven't set up, should be similar to linux.

 #### Some Screenshots